jzevin/html5-canvas-boilerplate/README.md

 # HTML5 Canvas Boilerplate

-Just clone and either open the index.html in public dir or start a webserver in public.
+Just clone or unzip etc and cd into dir

+run npm

+then run 'webpack-dev-server --inline --content-base public/' this'll start a server with auto refresh on change